yvvki/bunup/docs/index.md

 bunx bunup src/index.ts
 ```

-This will create a bundled output in the `dist` directory with CommonJS format (the default).
+That's it!
+This creates bundled output in the `dist` directory with ESM and CJS formats.
+If your project is a TypeScript project, it also generates declaration files (`.d.ts`) automatically.

 ### Using with package.json